frontenddevkan/frontenddevkan/README.md

 - о себе: https://github.com/frontenddevkan/frontenddevkan
 -

-- begin in september 2022 study frontend in apps and learn html, css and javascript and create chat for begining frontenders Frontendologia, have a part in intensiv ownec Roman Chernov.
+create chat for begining frontenders Frontendologia, have a part in intensiv ownec Roman Chernov.
 - in ocober  - I used sumulators on **HTML-academy** and some **apps** on my cell phone to study basic theory.
 - In noveber 2022 - start RSS-school (EPAM) [payed multi-page site](https://doctorhomeopath.ru) In December I attended studing Stage#0 in **[Rolling Scopes School](https://rollingscopes.com/)**.
 I learned how to work with git and github services.
 And learned the basics of Markdown when I wrote this introduction.
 - March 2023 - I worked with **Landing Page** and learn **adaptive design** when I was participant of RSSchool.
 And in this project I made the hamburger menu.
 [Repository](https://github.com/frontenddevkan/Landing).
 Also project use flexbox.